-Women education refers to every form of education that aims at improving the Knowledge, 3. and skill of women and girls it includes general education at schools and colleges, vocational and technical education, professional education, health Education.
+Women education refers to every form of education that aims at improving the Knowledge, and skill of women and girls it includes general education at schools and colleges, vocational and technical education, professional education, 6. health Education.
 Women Education also refers to providing equal rights, opportunities, skills, Knowledge to women without gender inequality.

-- .
-Economic development and prosperity: Education will empower women to come forward and contribute towards the development and prosperity of thecountry. - Economic empowerment: So long as women remain backward and economically dependent on men, the helpless condition of them cannot be changed.
-Economic empowerment and independence will only come through proper education and employment of women. - .
-Improved life: Education helps a woman to live a good life.
-Her identity asindividual would never get lost.
-She can read and learn about her rights.
+- 1. Economic development and prosperity: Education will empower women to come forward and contribute towards the development and prosperity of the country. - 2.
+Economic empowerment: So long as women remain backward and economically dependent on men, the helpless condition of them cannot be changed.
+Economic empowerment and independence will only come through proper education and employment of women.

-- 4. Dignity & Honor: Educated women are now looked upon with dignity and honor they become a source of inspiration for millions of young girls whomake them their role-models. - 5.
+- live a good life.
+Her identity as individual would never get lost.
+She can read and learn about her rights. - looked upon with dignity and honor they become a source of inspiration for millions of young girls who make them their role-models. - 5.
 Justice: Educated are more informed of their rights for justice.
-It would eventually lead to decline in instances of violence and injustice against women such as dowry, forced-prostitution, child marriages, etc. - 6.
-Choice to choose a profession of her choice: Educated women can prove be highly successful in the fields of life the girl-child should get equal opportunity for education, so that, she can plan to become a successful doctor, engineer, etc.
+It would eventually lead to decline in instances of violence and injustice against women such as dowry, forcedprostitution, child marriages, etc. - Choice to choose a profession of her choice: women can prove be highly Educated successful in the fields of life the girl-child should get equal opportunity for education, so that, she can plan to become a successful doctor, engineer, etc.